EPreethamBavan/PSG-Alumni-hosted-Hackathon-2024-for-21xx-students-/README.md

 consideration : The capacity can be divided next version - held karp with backtracking

-if the capacity can't be divided like weight then next version - held karp with knapsack
+if the capacity can't be divided like weight then</br>
+next version - held karp with knapsack

 <h3>2- In Progress</h3>